-We begin by reminding the reader of the three primary steps that are iterated in a naive EDA, which is unaware of any decomposability (\eg,~\cite{brookes20_eda_em}).
+We begin by reminding the reader of the three primary steps that are iterated in a standard EDA, which is unaware of any decomposability (\eg, \cite{brookes20_eda_em}).
 From there, we describe how infusing this algorithm with awareness of the known decomposition of $f(x)$ stands to make the EDA more statistically efficient, after which we formally introduce \abbr.

-Intuitively, one can think of the search distribution as a spotlight on the design space, which is iteratively moved toward areas of the space with high $f(x)$ in expectation.
-Modern EDAs parameterize the search distribution with neural network generative models, such as a Variational Autoencoder (\citet{kingma13_vae}; \eg, ~\citet{brookes19_cbas}).
-In a decomposition-unaware EDA, after having initialized the search distribution, $p_{\theta^{0}}(x)$, the EDA proceeds by iterating through these three steps for $n=1 \dots N$ or until some convergence criteria has been met (~\citet{larranaga01_eda,brookes20_eda_em}; Sec.~\ref{si-eda-derive}): \begin{enumerate}[leftmargin=1em] \item Draw $K$ samples from the current search distribution, $\{x^k\}_{k=1}^K \sim p_{\theta^{n}}(x)$ \item Score each sample with the objective function to get its weight, $w^k=f(x^k)$. \item Update the search distribution parameters with weighted maximum likelihood estimation (MLE), using the weighted samples, \mbox{$\theta^{n+1} = \arg\max_{\theta} \; \mathbb{E}_{\{x^k\}} [w^k \log p_\theta(x^k)$}]. \end{enumerate} The weighted MLE problem in step 3 is typically solved with gradient descent; we will choose to use only a fixed number of gradient steps, which can be theoretically justified through the equivalence of EDAs to Expectation-Maximization~\citep{brookes20_eda_em}.
+Intuitively, one can think of the search distribution as a spotlight on the design space, which iteratively gets moved toward areas with high $f(x)$ in expectation.
+Modern EDAs parameterize the search model with neural network generative models, such as a Variational Autoencoder (\eg, ~\cite{brookes19_cbas}).
+In a standard EDA, after initializing the search distribution, $p_{\theta^{0}}(x)$, the EDA proceeds by iterating through these three steps either $N$ times or until convergence (Sec.~\ref{si-eda-derive}): \begin{enumerate}[leftmargin=1em] \item Draw $K$ samples from the current search distribution, $\{x^k\}_{k=1}^K \sim p_{\theta^{n}}(x)$ \item Score each sample with the objective function to get its weight, $w^k=f(x^k)$. \item Update search distribution parameters by weighted maximum likelihood estimation (MLE), using the weighted samples, \mbox{$\theta^{n+1} = \arg\max_{\theta} \; \mathbb{E}_{\{x^k\}} w^k \log p_\theta(x^k)$}. \end{enumerate} The weighted MLE problem is typically solved with gradient descent; choosing to use only a fixed number of gradient steps, as we will do, can be theoretically justified through the equivalence of EDAs to Expectation-Maximization~\citep{brookes20_eda_em}.

 Now that a standard EDA is fresh in our minds, we can consider what it might mean to infuse it with knowledge of how $f(x)$ is decomposed, and how this might prove useful.
 Before discussing the general case, let us first build intuition with a simpler example.
 Specifically, consider $f(x)=C_1(\xCL_1) + C_2(\xCL_2)$ where there is no overlap in variables, $x_i$, between the meta-variables $\xCL_1$ and $\xCL_2$.
 In this setting, we can replace step 1, of sampling from one search model over all the design variables, \mbox{$x=[\xCL_1, \xCL_2]=[ x_1, x_2, ... , x_L] \sim p_{\theta^{n}}(x)$}, with instead sampling each meta-variable from its own search model separately, \mbox{$\xCL_1^k \sim p_{\theta^{n}_1}(\xCL_1)$} and \mbox{$\xCL_2^k \sim p_{\theta^{n}_2}(\xCL_2)$}.
 Having done so, we can execute steps 2 and 3 in a similar manner by scoring each meta-variable separately with its component function (\eg, $w_1^k=C_1(\xCL_1^k)$) and then updating each search model independently of the other, via weighted MLE, to obtain $p_{\theta^{n+1}_1}(\xCL_1)$ and $p_{\theta^{n+1}_2}(\xCL_2)$ (see Sec.~\ref{si-eda-steps-algorithmic-sketch} for side-by-side algorithm sketches).